bingson/WinGolems/Readme.md

     </td>
 </tr>

-Reading through the short section on [Hotkeys & Hotstrings](https://www.autohotkey.com/docs/Tutorial.htm#s2) for the AHK beginner tutorial (around 10 minutes) is all a new user needs to know to modify interface layers in the quick start template.
+Reading through the short section on [Hotkeys & Hotstrings](https://www.autohotkey.com/docs/Tutorial.htm#s2) for the AHK beginner tutorial is all a new user needs to know to begin modifying interface layers in the quick start template.

 <tr>
     <td>